-Ways to Overcome a Fear of Needles
+How to Overcome a Fear of Needles

-There are different strategies you can use to overcome it completely before or during the injection, but the key is to prepare and understand that this is not who you are, rather it's just a natural response which is occuring.
+There are different strategies you can use to overcome it completely before or during the injection, but the key is to prepare and understand that this is not who you are, rather it's just a natural response which is occurring.

 Many people overcome fears from repeated exposure and facing the fears head on, however many people this is simply not an option.
 So here are some other options.